Please note: Canada Business Ontario is now FedDev Ontario Small Business Services.

 - Closing your accounts

 Having a succession plan will help you manage transferring the ownership of your business to someone else.
-You can create a succession plan even if you aren’t selling or leaving the business right away.
+You can create a succession plan even if you are not selling or leaving the business right away.

 Developing a succession plan before you leave can save you time in the future.